tytydraco/yessleep/out/Something_weird_happened_in_my_basement_when_the_lights_failed.md

 I didn't know if he was joking but I thought it was a really awful thing to joke about so I turned around and run out of the house.

-When I was out of the house I heard something crashing inside the house and then a shot I was in shock
+When I was out of the house I heard something crashing inside the house and then a shot.

+I was in shock

 Didn't know what just happened so I called the police and said that I thought that someone had broken into our house and that I needed them to come as soon as possible because my husband was still inside with the intruder.

 I don't know why I said that if I knew there was no one inside, I just needed someone to come.

 When the police arrived they told me to stay outside while they went in to take a look so I did exactly as they told me.

 Minutes later an officer came out and told me that it all seemed normal and that I must have hallucinated it